 By mom-from-missouri from NW, MO

-This guide is about conserving water in the garden.
+This page is about conserving water in the garden.
 There are many ways to use less water on your garden, and still have a bountiful harvest.

-This guide is about conserving water at home.
+This page is about conserving water at home.
 There are many simple ways to use less water.